 “Understood.
 Let’s discuss in detail what needs to be done, okay?”

 Clearly Marie was fiercely proud, loyal, and protective of her family.
-She was a lioness, an exhausted, discouraged, isolated, lonely, and sad, yet determined and still somewhat defiant lioness shielding her diseased mate as best she could against the ravages of time and illness.
+She was a lioness, an exhausted, discouraged, lonely, and sad, yet determined and still somewhat defiant head of her pride shielding her diseased mate against the ravages of time and illness.

 “How did this happen?”
 I asked.
 “Did he suffer a head injury or something?
 I know being a cop can be rough at times.”